AGN accretion and black hole growth across compact and extended galaxy evolution phases: Introduction

 Additionally, the redshift evolution of the size--mass relation for quiescent galaxies indicates an overall size growth for the quiescent galaxy population, with the typical central stellar density (i.e. \sigone) becoming lower at later cosmic times.
 Such evolution may be due to the size growth of \emph{individual} quiescent galaxies driven by mergers that re-distribute stars \citep[e.g.][]{hopkins_Discriminating_2010, naab_Minor_2009, oser_Two_2010}, or an adiabatic expansion as a result of mass loss due to either stellar winds \citep[e.g.][]{damjanov_red_2009} or AGN-driven outflows \citep[e.g.][although see also~\citealt{silverman_where_2019}]{fan_cosmic_2010,ishibashi_can_2013}.
-Alternatively, the size evolution may be due to star-forming galaxies quenching at lower \sigone at later times to produce new quiescent galaxies and thus shifting the overall \emph{population} rather than reflecting size growth of individual galaxies, a scenario supported by studies showing that more extended galaxies tend to have younger stellar populations i.e.~quenched more recently \citep[e.g.][]{van_der_wel_Size_2009, fagioli_Minor_2016, williams_Morphology_2017, wu_fast_2018}.
+Alternatively, the size evolution may be due to star-forming galaxies quenching at lower \sigone at later times to produce new quiescent galaxies and thus shifting the overall \emph{population} rather than reflecting size growth of individual galaxies i.e.~the apparent size evolution is due to a ``progenitor bias'' \citep{van_dokkum_fundamental_1996, shankar_avoiding_2015}.
+Such a scenario is supported by studies showing that more extended galaxies tend to have younger stellar populations and thus quenched more recently \citep[e.g.][]{van_der_wel_Size_2009, fagioli_Minor_2016, williams_Morphology_2017, wu_fast_2018, hamadouche_combined_2022}.
 The paucity of compact star-forming galaxies at lower redshifts also suggests that alternative, ``slow-track'' quenching mechanisms may become more important at later cosmic times \citep[e.g.][]{peng_Mass_2012,barro_candels_2013}, which transform extended star-forming galaxies into quiescent galaxies directly without requiring significant compaction.